aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/protection-and-unprotection/worksheet-protection/_index.md

 ```

 ## **Unprotect Worksheet Using Aspose.Cells for JavaScript via C++**
-Unprotecting the worksheet is easy with Aspose.Cells API.
-If the worksheet is password-protected, a correct password is required.
+Unprotecting the worksheet is easy with the Aspose.Cells API.
+If the worksheet is password‑protected, the correct password is required.

 ```html
 <!DOCTYPE html>